Georgian–Ossetian conflict: 2008 War in South Ossetia

 Tensions between Georgia and Russia began escalating in April 2008.
 Fighting began in the night of June 14-15th 2008 when mortar fire and an exchange of fire broke out between South Ossetian and Georgian forces.
 South Ossetia claimed that mortar fire was launched from Georgian-controlled villages on Tskhinvali, the South Ossetian capital, and that their forces were responding to fire from Georgian forces on the outskirts of the capital.
 Georgia denied firing the first shot, saying instead that South Ossetia had attacked the Georgian-controlled villages of Ergneti, Nikozi and Prisi.
 Fighting further escalated when South Ossetian separatists fired upon a Georgian military vehicle on 1 August 2008.
 The explosion wounded five Georgian peacekeepers.
 In response, Georgian snipers assaulted the South Ossetian militiamen during the evening.
 Ossetian separatists began shelling Georgian villages on 1 August, with a sporadic response from Georgian peacekeepers and other troops in the region.
 Serious incidents happened in the following week after Ossetian attacks on Georgian villages and positions in South Ossetia.

-At around 19:00 on 7 August 2008, Georgian president Mikheil Saakashvili announced a unilateral ceasefire and no-response order.
+At around 19:00 on 7 August 2008, Saakashvili announced a unilateral ceasefire and no-response order.
 However, South Ossetian separatists intensified their attacks on Georgian villages located in the South Ossetian conflict zone.
 Georgian troops returned fire and advanced towards the capital of the self-proclaimed Republic of South Ossetia, Tskhinvali, during the night of 8 August.
 According to Russian military expert Pavel Felgenhauer, the Ossetians were intentionally provoking the Georgians, so Russia would use the Georgian response as a pretext for premeditated military invasion.
 According to Georgian intelligence, and several Russian media reports, parts of the regular (non-peacekeeping) Russian Army had already moved to South Ossetian territory through the Roki Tunnel before the Georgian military operation.